Jthebuilder123/Pocket-Track-App/replit.md

 ## External Dependencies
 - **Plaid API**: Used for secure bank account integration, transaction analysis, and automatic subscription detection.
+  - Requires `PLAID_CLIENT_ID` and `PLAID_SECRET` environment variables
+  - Development uses sandbox environment (test data only)
+  - Production requires Plaid production credentials for real bank connections
 - **Stripe**: Payment processing for subscription plans with webhook-based plan activation.
+  - Requires `STRIPE_SECRET_KEY` environment variable
 - **PostgreSQL**: Relational database for all application data storage with proper multi-tenant isolation.
 - **SendGrid**: (Configurable) for email delivery of magic links and notifications.
+  - Requires `SENDGRID_API_KEY` environment variable (optional)

+### Configuring Environment Variables for Published Deployment

+When you publish your app, environment variables from development are NOT automatically copied.
+You must add them manually to your published deployment:

+**To add Plaid credentials to your published app:**
+1. Go to your Replit project
+2. Click on the "Deployments" tab
+3. Click on your active deployment
+4. Navigate to "Environment variables" or "Secrets"
+5. Add the following variables:
+   - `PLAID_CLIENT_ID`: Your Plaid client ID
+   - `PLAID_SECRET`: Your Plaid secret key
+   - `PLAID_ENV`: Set to `sandbox` for testing or `production` for real banks (defaults to `sandbox` if not set)
+6. Save and redeploy your application

+**Important Notes:**
+- For testing: Use Plaid sandbox credentials (these work with test banks only) and set `PLAID_ENV=sandbox`
+- For production: You need Plaid production credentials (requires Plaid approval for real bank connections) and set `PLAID_ENV=production`
+- The app will run without Plaid credentials but bank connection features will show a configuration error message

 ## Pricing & Feature Gates
 The application implements a three-tier pricing model with strict feature enforcement: